Federal Reserve Balance Sheet Tracker

 Balance Sheet Component Current 1 Week Ago Change

-On the money-supply front, M2 stands at $22.80 trillion as of April 2026, continuing the steady expansion that resumed after the 2022–2023 contraction, while M1 holds at $19.53 trillion.
+On the money-supply front, M2 stands at $23.05 trillion as of May 2026, continuing the steady expansion that resumed after the 2022–2023 contraction, while M1 holds at $19.75 trillion.
 The relationship between the Fed’s balance sheet and the broader money supply remains central to understanding how interest rates and liquidity conditions evolve.
-The May CPI report released June 11 showed headline prices up roughly 4.2% from a year earlier with core CPI near 2.8% — a headline reading that has moved further from the Fed’s 2% target, not closer — which hardens the case for policymakers to keep rates restrictive even as the balance sheet shrinks.
-The May PCE report due June 25 will show whether the Fed’s preferred gauge confirms the CPI acceleration.
-With bank credit holding above $19.5 trillion and money-market funds fully rotated out of the reverse repo facility into Treasury bills, the lending channel is functioning normally and liquidity is finding productive homes despite still-elevated policy rates.
+With the June jobs report showing payrolls up 57,000 and unemployment at 4.2%, attention now turns to the June CPI release on July 14 and the June PCE report on July 30 — the next tests of whether price pressures are broadening — bracketing the July 28–29 FOMC decision.
+With bank credit holding above $19.6 trillion and money-market funds largely rotated into Treasury bills, the lending channel is functioning normally and liquidity is finding productive homes despite still-elevated policy rates.

 What This Means for Your Wallet:

-The Fed’s balance sheet is now $6.73 trillion, and quantitative tightening continues to pull roughly $25 billion of securities off the books each month.
+The Fed’s balance sheet is now $6.72 trillion, and quantitative tightening continues to pull roughly $25 billion of securities off the books each month.
 That steady supply-side pressure keeps a floor under long-term yields, which is why mortgage rates, auto-loan APRs, and personal-loan pricing remain elevated.
-Yesterday’s hot May CPI reading — roughly 4.2% headline — makes the picture tougher for borrowers, not easier: with inflation moving away from the 2% target, the Committee has little room to signal rate cuts at its June 16–17, 2026 meeting, and anyone waiting on a refinancing window should plan around rates staying near current levels through the summer.
+The June jobs report made the borrower’s math tougher, not easier: a solid labor market with 4.2% unemployment paired with 4.1% headline inflation lets the Fed stay patient, so anyone waiting on a refinancing window should plan around rates staying near current levels, or drifting higher, through the summer.

-For savers the backdrop remains favorable — and arguably improved this week.
-A reverse repo facility sitting at just $0.46 billion confirms that money-market funds and dealers have redeployed cash into Treasury bills and short-term paper rather than parking it overnight at the Fed, a sign that short-end yields remain attractive enough to pull liquidity into productive use.
-With QT continuing to drain reserves, bank credit expanding, and the CPI print arguing for higher-for-longer policy, banks remain motivated to compete for retail deposits, so high-yield savings accounts and CD rates should hold near cycle highs.
-Locking in a 12- or 24-month CD before any eventual pivot remains a sensible move.
+For savers the backdrop remains favorable.
+Money-market funds and dealers continue to hold cash in Treasury bills and short-term paper rather than parking large balances overnight at the Fed, a sign that short-end yields remain attractive.
+With QT continuing to drain reserves, bank credit expanding, and a hawkish Fed arguing for higher-for-longer policy while the job market holds firm, banks remain motivated to compete for retail deposits, so high-yield savings accounts and CD rates should hold near cycle highs.
+Locking in a 12- or 24-month CD makes even more sense now that the dot plot has pushed any eventual pivot further out.

 The Federal Reserve’s balance sheet is one of the most powerful tools in monetary policy, yet it receives far less attention than interest rate decisions.
 At $6.66 trillion, the Fed’s total assets have declined by roughly $2.3 trillion since the pandemic peak, a process known as quantitative tightening that directly affects borrowing costs, bank reserves, and the flow of credit through the economy.
 This tracker brings together the key balance sheet components, SOMA holdings data from the New York Fed, and related monetary indicators so you can monitor the Fed’s financial position in one place.